mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

 * installation of Azure agents (use `amplify central install agents` using the new **Azure** option)
 * installatin of the alpha Mesh Governance Discovery Agent (use `amplify central install agents` using the new **Kubernetes** option)
-* Providers can use new resource shortnames to access resources (use `amplify central get` to view list resource shortnames)
+* Providers can use new resource shortnames to access resources (use `amplify central get` to view the list of all resource shortnames)
-* Providers can remove previously configure parameters using the interactive mode of the Central CLI (use `amplify central config unset <key>`)
+* Providers can remove previously configured parameters using the interactive mode of the Central CLI (use `amplify central config unset <key>`)
-* Providers can view a list of multiple resource tables (use `amplify central get apis, apisr, apisi –s <scopename>`)
+* Providers can request multiple resources at a time.
+The result will show the resource tables split according to their resouce kind (sample `amplify central get apis,apisr,apisi –s <scopename>`)

 ### AMPLIFY Central WebUI